serpent4716/serpent4716/README.md

 - 💬 Ask me about: **react, python**

-- 📫 How to reach me: **jeet3.33120@gmail.com**
+- 📫 How to reach me: **pateljeet3215@gmail.com**

-- 📄 Know about my experiences : Made many projects and also attended tons of hacathons.
+- 📄 Know about my experiences : Made many projects and also attended tons of hackathons.

 <h3 align="left">Connect with me:</h3>
 <p align="left">